nextcloud/all-in-one/readme.md

 ### How to get Nextcloud running using the ACME DNS-challenge?
 You can install AIO in reverse proxy mode where is also documented how to get it running using the ACME DNS-challenge for getting a valid certificate for AIO.
 See the [reverse proxy documentation](./reverse-proxy.md).
 (Meant is the `Caddy with ACME DNS-challenge` section).
 Also see https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs#getting-a-custom-caddy-build for additional docs on this topic.

 ### How to run Nextcloud locally?
+No domain wanted, or wanting intranet access within your LAN.
-If you do not want to open Nextcloud to the public internet, you may have a look at the following documentation how to set it up locally: [local-instance.md](./local-instance.md)
+If you do not want to open Nextcloud to the public internet, you may have a look at the following documentation on how to set it up locally: [local-instance.md](./local-instance.md), but keep in mind you're still required to have https working properly.

+### Can I use an ip-address for Nextcloud instead of a domain?
+No and it will not be added.
+If you only want to run it locally, you may have a look at the following documentation: [local-instance.md](./local-instance.md) for configuration without a traditional domain.
+Or, [consider using NextcloudPi](nextcloudpi.com) for ip-address access locally (it bundles fewer features than AIO).

 ### Can I run AIO offline or in an airgapped system?
 No. This is not possible and will not be added due to multiple reasons: update checks, app installs via app-store, downloading additional docker images on demand and more.

 ### Are self-signed certificates supported for Nextcloud?
 No and they will not be.
 If you want to run it locally, without opening Nextcloud to the public internet, please have a look at the [local instance documentation](./local-instance.md).

-### Can I use an ip-address for Nextcloud instead of a domain?
-No and it will not be added.
-If you only want to run it locally, you may have a look at the following documentation: [local-instance.md](./local-instance.md)

 ### Can I use AIO with multiple domains?
 No and it will not be added.
 However you can use [this feature](https://github.com/nextcloud/all-in-one/blob/main/multiple-instances.md) in order to create multiple AIO instances, one for each domain.